GA-repos/Week_2_Control_Flow_Practice/README.md

 required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar, homework is due the next morning by 9:00am via Pull Request.
+Unless otherwise specified on the calendar, this homework is due Monday morning by 10:00am via Pull Request.

 **Make a commit after each prompt.**